python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-However, all the same downsides as in the previous item apply here, including greater complexity, a more complex mapping between the project source metadata and core metadata and inconsistency between the presentation in tool config, project source metadata and core metadata, a much less clean deprecation, further bikeshedding over what to name it, and inability to mark one but not the other as dynamic, among others.
+However, all the same downsides as in the previous item apply here, including greater complexity, a more complex mapping between the project source metadata and Core Metadata and inconsistency between the presentation in tool config, project source metadata and Core Metadata, a much less clean deprecation, further bikeshedding over what to name it, and inability to mark one but not the other as dynamic, among others.